Made in the USA

 Yes.
 That's why you must always paint in a well-ventilated area and keep your nose away from the paint container.
 POR-15 is not dangerous if you follow our simple directions.

-POR-15 likes rusted surfaces best.
+POR-15 likes rusted surfaces!
 Seasoned metal and sandblasted metal are also good.
-POR-15 does not adhere well to smooth, shiny surfaces, but will adhere well to those surfaces with the proper preparation.
+POR-15 Rust Preventive Coatingdoes not adhere well to smooth, shiny surfaces, but will adhere well to those surfaces with the proper preparation.

-We make a product called 'Metal-Ready'.
-It's a rust remover that leaves a zinc phosphate coating on base metal, the perfect preprimer for POR-15.
+We make a product called 'Metal Prep'.
+It's a metal etching formula that leaves a zinc phosphate coating on base metal, the perfect pre-primer for POR-15 Rust Preventive Coating.
 NOTE: New steel is coated with a protective oil finish at the mill.
-This finish must be removed before using POR-15 or Metal-Ready.
-Clean metal first with POR-15 Marine-Clean, then rinse with water and dry.
+This oily finish must be removed before using POR-15 Rust Preventive or POR-15 Metal Prep (formerly Metal-Ready).
+Clean metal first with POR-15 Cleaner Degreaser(formerly Marine-Clean), then rinse with water and let dry.

 No, but POR-15 has an ultra-violet sensitivity and must be topcoated if continually exposed to sunlight.
 Once topcoated, POR-15 will remain effective for many years.